OpenXbox/xbox-webapi-python/README.rst

 Dependencies
 ------------
 * Python >= 3.6
-* Libraries: aiohttp, pydantic, demjson, appdirs, urwid
+* Libraries: aiohttp, appdirs, ms_cv, pydantic, urwid, yarl

 How to use
 ----------